Callistuschino/PRODIGY_CS_03/README.md

 PASSCHECKER is a simple **Password Strength Assessment Tool** built in Python.<br>
 It features:
 - Random rotating ASCII banners with colorful text.
-- Interactive password input (masked with asterisks ⭐).
+- Interactive password input (masked with asterisks).
 - Strength analysis: **WEAK, MEDIUM, STRONG**.
 - Actionable feedback on how to improve your password security.
 - Repeat checks option (Y/N loop).